jackwadden/ANMLZoo/Hamming/README.md

 - An example of a bounded mismatch identification automaton for length L = 8 and d = 3 is shown above.

-### **Hamming Distance Uses**
+### Hamming Distance Uses
-Hamming distance is currently very applicable in bioinformatics, machine learning, and data mining, among other topics.
+Hamming distance is used as a kernel in a wide variety of applications including bioinformatics, machine learning, and data mining, among other topics.

 ---